irworkshop/accountability_datacleaning/R_tap/nv/expends/docs/nv_expends_diary.md

 download](https://www.nvsos.gov/sos/online-services/data-download)”
 service page.

+> Welcome to the Nevada Secretary of State online unified login system.
+> Here you may access the following systems all with one login account:
+> \* Bulk Data Download \* …

 The process for downloaded a report is [outlined here](https://www.nvsos.gov/SoSServices/AnonymousAccess/HelpGuides/DataDownloadUserGuide.aspx):

-In brief, we will be downloading a “Full Unabridged Database Dump” of “Campaign Finance” data.
+Create a report for “Full Unabridged Database Dump” of “Campaign Finance” data.

 > This report will expose Contributions and Expenses report data filed
 > within our “Aurora” Campaign Financial Disclosure system.
 This would